-- for longer periods than anticipated, coupled with additional demand being placed on the team to deal with extra grant schemes throughout the financial year.
-A full restructure is currently underway and will be concluded within this financial year. - 23.
-Non Distributed Costs line is showing an overspend of £105,000 due to changes in the way actuaries calculate pension charges.
-An overspend is showing here which will be offset by savings on salaries within individual cost centres.
-However, this saving may not be viable due to other overspends within departmental salary budgets.
+- 23. Revenues and Benefits Service is showing an overspend of £210,319 due to a delay in the planned restructure of the service.
+This has led to the continuation of the temporary staffing structure and reliance on additional agency members of staff for longer periods than anticipated, coupled with additional demand being placed on the team to deal with extra grant schemes throughout the financial year.
+A full restructure is currently underway and will be concluded in Quarter three of this financial year. - 24.
+Non-Distributed Costs is showing an overspend of £105,000 due to changes in the way actuaries calculate pension charges.
+The overspend will be offset by savings on salaries within individual cost centres.
+However, this saving may not be realised due to other overspends within departmental salary budgets.